Question

 Part C — L1 vs L2 regularization

-When would you prefer one over the other (feature selection, multicollinearity, prediction vs interpretability)?
+10. When and why would you prefer one over the other (feature selection, multicollinearity, prediction vs interpretability)?